|

 been kicked around a room several times over then hurled down a gravel

+path.
 The Contemporary Walnut Low Table with

-This was a somewhat nerve-wracking piece.
+Floating Shelf This was a somewhat nerve-wracking piece.
 I

-customer and thereafter they simply wanted me to come up with something
+had discussed my outline thoughts on design with the customer and thereafter they simply wanted me to come up with something

 unique.
 I decided to wander far from the traditional track.
 Walnut was